 No matter the name you give it, it’s a short assembly that happens at the beginning of a family’s day.
 If you are a homeschooler, you are likely doing this on weekday mornings.
 If you are an after-schooler, you might consider morning gatherings before your child heads off to school, or perhaps, on the weekend only.

-This series will take you through everything you need to know to set-up and execute successful morning circles with a focus on the child with special needs.
+This series will take you through everything you need to know to set-up and execute successful morning circles with a focus on the disabled child.
 You can use the ideas with one child or along with siblings.
 No matter how many children you have, or what their ages (yes, older kids can participate and benefit too!) you can make morning circles work for you.

-Typical morning circle routines won’t work for a child with special needs unless there are some adaptations made.
+Typical morning circle routines won’t work for a disabled child unless there are some adaptations made.

 Here are some of the reasons why:

-Why morning circles might be a challenge for a child with special needs:
+Why morning circles might be a challenge for a disabled child:

 - Waiting for/ among siblings is sometimes difficult for a child who does not understand turn-taking.

 - A child with a short attention span is easily distracted by other things within and away from the “circle”.

 - Typical “circle” time requires a lot of listening making it challenging for a child with auditory processing disorder to stay with it for an extended amount of time.